yolosec/deadcodeBlog/_posts/2016-11-05-Wardriving-Bratislava-10-2016.markdown

 ---

-TL;DR: Wardriving in Bratislava, Slovak Republic capital city 8 months after contacting UPC about the flaw in their insecure default password generation.
+TL;DR: Wardriving in Bratislava, Slovak Republic capital city, 8 months after contacting UPC about the flaw in their insecure default password generation.

 <!-- more -->